BASF: Environmental record

-According to the 2020 "Top 100 Polluters Indexes" published by the University of Massachusetts, Amherst's "Political Economy Research Institute" (PERI), among US corporations, BASF was ranked the #2 largest polluter of water and #4 largest polluter of air in 2018, the most recent year for which data is available from the U.S. Environmental Protection Agency.
+According to the 2022 "Top 100 Polluters Indexes" published by the University of Massachusetts, Amherst's "Political Economy Research Institute" (PERI), BASF was ranked the #2 largest polluter of air and #14 largest polluter of water in 2020, the most recent year for which data is available from the U.S. Environmental Protection Agency.

 In 2006, BASF was included in the Climate Leadership Index for their efforts in relation to climate change and greenhouse gas emissions.

-BASF has created filters for wastewater treatment plants that help to reduce emissions.

 The BASF Company and Columbia University formed a partnership to further research "environmentally benign and sustainable energy sources".
 The company has recently reported their emissions in 2006 to be "1.50 million metric tons of waste," which is a decrease from previous years.
 The amount of waste BASF produces has continued to fall.

 While BASF publishes its environmental information in the US and Europe, Greenpeace has expressed deep concerns at BASF's refusal to release environmental information on its operations in China.

 In May 2009, a BASF Plant in Hannibal, Missouri, United States, accidentally discharged chromium into the Mississippi River.
 The local Department of Natural Resources performed tests in December 2009 showing the chromium levels did not exceed regulatory safety limits.
 BASF worked with the Missouri Department of Natural Resources (MoDNR) to resolve questions regarding the elevated level of hexavalent chromium that was detected in the effluent from one of its permitted outfalls into the Mississippi River.
 The state department of health reviewed the test results and determined that the amounts found were well below recommended public health screening levels.

 In 2013, BASF reported a spill of several hundred kilogrammes of the chelating agent Trilon-B (tetrasodium Edta) into the river Rhine from BASF's headquarters in Ludwigshafen, Germany.
+BASF has instituted an eco-efficiency analysis to promote green engineering principles.